 By definition, the primary activity in which persons attending or speaking at State party fundraising events engage is raising funds for the State parties.
 It would be contrary to BCRA's goals of increasing integrity and public faith in the campaign process to read the statute as permitting Federal officeholders and candidates to speak at fundraising events, but to treat only some of what they say as being in furtherance of the goals of the entire event.
 As one commenter noted regarding Federal candidate appearances at State party fundraising events, “the very purpose of the candidate's invited involvement—or at least a principal one—is to aid in the successful raising of money.
 So there is little logic, and undeniably the invitation to confusion, in allowing candidates to speak and appear in aid of fundraising purposes, while insisting that the candidate's speech be free of apparent fundraising appeals.”
 Determining what specific words would be merely “speaking” at such an event without crossing the line into “soliciting” or “directing” non-Federal funds raises practical enforcement concerns.
 See 11 CFR 300.2(m) (definition of “to solicit”) and 300.2(n) (definition of “to direct”).
-A regulation that permitted speaking at a party event, the central purpose of which is fundraising, but prohibited soliciting, would require candidates to perform the difficult task of teasing out words of general support for the political party and its causes from words of solicitation for non-Federal funds for that political party.
+A regulation Start Printed Page 37652that permitted speaking at a party event, the central purpose of which is fundraising, but prohibited soliciting, would require candidates to perform the difficult task of teasing out words of general support for the political party and its causes from words of solicitation for non-Federal funds for that political party.
 As the U.S. Supreme Court stated in Buckley v.
 Valeo:

 [W]hether words intended and designed to fall short of invitation would miss that mark is a question both of intent and of effect.
 No speaker, in such circumstances, safely could assume that anything he might say upon the general subject would not be understood by some as an invitation.
 In short, the supposedly clear-cut distinction between discussion, laudation, general advocacy, and solicitation puts the speaker in these circumstances wholly at the mercy of the varied understanding of his hearers and consequently of whatever inference may be drawn as to his intent and meaning.